Karttune/Karttunen_Patel_et_al/README.md

 UpSetR 1.4.0

 ## Figure 2.
-Fig_2.rmd contains the R code to reproduce fig. 2 a, b c, d, Extended data figures 2a, b, c, d and e.
+Fig_2.rmd contains the R code to reproduce fig. 2 a, b c, d, Supplementary figs. 2a, b, c, 3c, and 4 a, b, c.
 The script creates the enriched heatmap of the GP5d clusters, the motif enrichment heatmap, the TE enrichment per cluster and the GP5d WT vs GP5d p53-null peak enrichment.
 The kmeans-clustering file required for the script is created with utils/kmeans-clustering.R.